irie612/COPL-Assignment/README.md

 2. Is alpha-conversion required?
 If so, apply alpha-conversion and then beta-reduction, if not, immediately apply beta-reduction.
 Return true.
 3. Move down the tree, starting with the left child.
 And check whether the current node is a valid node for beta-reduction (step 1).
 We keep moving down the tree through the left nodes until we hit a NULL (or there was a valid beta-reduction).
 If we hit a NULL `betaReudction()` will return a false (to the previous recursive calls).
 And move to step 4.
 If the call of `betaReduction()` with the left child resulted into a true, then return true.
 Otherwise, also move to step 4.
 4. If the branch under the left child of the "current node" has no valid beta-reduction, then go down the tree through the right child of "current node".
 And go back to step 1.
 At this point, the "current node" will return the value of the `betaReduction()` call of the right child.

-A)

-It checks if a reduction is possible on the root of the tree through the use of the betaReduction() function.
-If not, we recursively call the function first on the left child node and then, if no reduction has been found there, on the right node.
-If no reduction has been found, we exit

-B)
-It checks for reductions starting from the top of the tree. if two reductions are possible on the same level of the tree, the left one is preferred